shhhkun/portfolio/README.md

 ## Features

-- **Interactive Desktop Interface:** The portfolio is presented as a virtual desktop with movable, resizable windows for different sections (e.g., About, Projects, Contact).
+- **Interactive Desktop Interface:** The portfolio is presented as a virtual desktop with movable, resizable windows for different sections (e.g., About Me, Projects, Contact Info).

+- **Responsive Interface**: The portfolio sizes accordingly to your device viewport (works on mobile/smaller devices).

 - **Dynamic Theming:** Users can toggle between light and dark modes, which changes the entire color palette of the site.